This post may contain affiliate links. Please read our disclosure policy.

-What Sets These Scallops Apart
+What Sets These Garlic Butter Scallops Apart?

 Lemon Garlic Butter Scallops are one of my favorite ways to enjoy scallops, along with Creamy Tuscan Scallops.
 Many people find scallops intimidating due to their high price tag—understandably, no one wants to splurge on scallops only to have things go haywire in the kitchen!
 That’s why I’ve crafted this recipe to help you savor one of the sea’s finest flavors without any fear.
 The result is guaranteed to be as exquisite as a dish from a lavish restaurant.

-Lemon Garlic Butter Scallops: Key Ingredients
+Garlic Butter Scallops: Key Ingredients

 *Note: Please see Recipe Card at the bottom for a full list of ingredients and measurements.